ratwolfzero/hopalong_python/README.md

 - Using Matplotlib allows the display of an interactive plot window.

-- Measure of execution time using time.process_time(), which captures CPU user plus system time.
-Timing begins after parameter entry and includes image   rendering.
+- Measuring the execution time with the time.process_time() function.
+The CPU user and system time is measured.
+The time measurement starts after the parameter input and includes the  image rendering.
+The total time is displayed as soon as the plot window is closed.

-The time the plot window remains open is only recorded if an interaction occurs, such as zooming, panning or mouse movemnets.
+Since interactions with the plot window, e.g. zooming, panning, mouse movements, are also measured, it is recommended to close the plot window automatically, e.g. by using plt.pause(1) followed by plt.close(fig).
-The measured time is displayed once the plot window is closed.
-For precise measurement, it's recommended to automatically close the plot window by implementing the proposed code appyimg plt.pause(1) and plt.close(fig).
-The time for plt.pause() is not recorded by “time.process_time()”.
+As long as there is no interaction with the plot window, the plt.pause() time is not recorded.

-Note: Using "time.perf_counter()" instead of "time.process_time()" and then subtract 1 second (as in the example) from "cpu_sys_time_used = end_time – start_time" yield to similar results.
+Alternatively, using time.perf_counter() and subtracting 1 second from cpu_sys_time_used = end_time – start_time leads to similar results.

     #plt.show()
     plt.pause(1)